 Whole Dog Journal contacts the companies on each year's list to ask questions explicitly about nutritional facts, ingredient sourcing and manufacturing policies.
 And every year, we are astounded by the opacity with which companies shroud their information.
 For instance, a few companies stated they only release full nutrient analyses to veterinarians, for whatever reason.
 This is suspicious.
 Many companies will not disclose full nutritional details of their pet food to anyone.
 Thus the need arose for WDJ to dig a bit further into what's really going onto the pet food aisle, and into our puppies' bellies.

 And so, beginning in 2016, Whole Dog Journal's dog food evaluations now demand that pet food manufacturers prove their foods meet the AAFCO "complete and balanced" standard.
 Not only must a dog food wear the "complete and balanced" label, but it must also provide WDJ with documented evidence of its meeting AAFCO guidelines.
 For more on the definition of "complete and balanced", as well as AAFCO's guidelines, follow this link or scroll down to "Must Have Ingredients of Canned Dog Food" below.

 Year by Year: Subscribers to Whole Dog Journal can access all of our annual canned dog food reviews online.
 We'd like to note that the brands included in our reviews are by no means the only acceptable wet dog food brands out there.
 A food that works perfectly for your dog may not be covered in our lists, and there may even be foods we approve that you could never feed your dog.
 For this reason, we encourage our readers to share their most successful commercial dog foods in the comment section below!
-Here are links to our three past years of approved canned dog food:
+Here are links to our four past years of approved canned dog food:

 - 2016 WDJ Approved Canned Dog Food List